Gabby-Tech1/11298181_DCIT205/README.md

 From this project, I learnt that CSS can be used to make animations and also for styling a website.
-HTML just gives us what should be on the folder.
+HTML just gives us what should be on the website.
 Whereas, CSS is for styling and making the website look more attractive.